All-India Muslim League: India

 After the partition of India in 1947, the All-India Muslim League was disbanded.
 It was succeeded by Indian Union Muslim League in the new India.

 Indian Union Muslim League contests Indian General Elections under the Indian Constitution.
 The party has always had a constant, if small presence, in the Indian Parliament.
 The party has had two members in every Lower House from the third to the 16th House, with the exception of the Second, in which it had no members, and the fourth, in which it had three members.
 The party had a single member in the 14th Lower House.
 The party currently has four members in Parliament.
 The party is currently a part of the United Progressive Alliance in national level.

-Indian Union Muslim League is recognized by the Election Commission of India as a State Party in Kerala.The party is a major member of the opposition United Democratic Front, the Indian National Congress-lead pre-poll state-level alliance in Kerala.
+Indian Union Muslim League is recognised by the Election Commission of India as a State Party in Kerala.The party is a major member of the opposition United Democratic Front, the Indian National Congress-lead pre-poll state-level alliance in Kerala.
 Whenever the United Democratic Front rules in Kerala, the party leaders are chosen as important Cabinet Ministers.